PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timeseries.md

 ## Microenvironment Data Related Functions (Continuum Variables)

 Substrates that have no variance, zero entropy, that have in every inch of the domain overall time steps the exact same concentration, carry no information.
-There is no need to analyse such substrate.
+There is no need to analyze such substrate.
 We can triage for substrate.

 All substrates: